Luxvao/Tic-tac-toe/README.md

 I didn't make any make files or things like that just compile it yourself pls (g++ TIC-TAC-TOE.cpp) and then run the executable.
 If for any reason it doesn't work, just tell me, I think it should work on Windows but I didn't test it (I'm on Linux).

+# How to play?

+Run it and then it will ask you for coordinates (y, x), the y and x will always be 3 or less

 # Features

 The "game" has a 2 player mode, but I didn't have time to add checking for wins (will prob come in the future, but it does check for draws after 9 turns).
 It also doesn't have any AI, because of the same reason as above, but this is also planned.